Clan MacAlister

-Clan MacAlister is a Scottish Clan.
-The clan is the earliest branch to have split off from Clan Donald, claiming descent from Alasdair Mòr, son of Domhnall founder of Clan Donald.
-From Alasdair Mòr the clans takes its surname MacAlister; this surname is an Anglicisation of the Gaelic MacAlasdair meaning "son of Alasdair".
-In the 15th century the chief of the clan was seated in Kintyre, and the clan was centred there until the 18th century, when a chief sold the family estate in preference to an estate in the Scottish Lowlands.
+Clan MacAlister is a Highland Scottish clan and the earliest branch to split off from Clan Donald.
+The clan claims descent from Alasdair Mòr, a younger son of Domhnall mac Raghnaill, the progenitor of Clan Donald.

+Clan MacAlister played an active role in regional conflicts across the Hebrides and Ulster, maintaining strategic alliances while frequently feuding with rival families, including Clan Campbell.
+By the late 15th century, the clan seat was formally established at Loup in Kintyre, which served as their ancestral stronghold until the early 19th century, when debts forced the sale of the estate in favor of property in the Scottish Lowlands.
+Unlike many neighboring Highland clans, Clan MacAlister did not officially join the Jacobite rising of 1745, which allowed the chief to preserve their ancestral status and landholdings.

+Clan MacAlister has a chief that is recognized by the Court of the Lord Lyon, and the Lord Lyon King of Arms, who is the heraldic authority in Scotland.

 History of the clan

 R.R.
 McIan's Victorian era romanticised depiction of a Macdonald, lord of the Isles.

 Origins

 Clan MacAlister was originally a branch of Clan Donald—one of the largest Scottish clans.
 The eponymous ancestor of Clan Donald is Domhnall, son of Raghnall, son of Somhairle.
 Traditional Clan Donald genealogies, created in the later Middle Ages, give the clan a descent from various legendary Irish figures.
 Modern historians, however, distrust these traditional genealogies, and consider Somhairle, son of Gille Brighde to be earliest ancestor for whom there is secure historical evidence.
 Somhairle, himself, was a 12th-century leader, styled "king of the isles" and "king of Argyll"; yet there is no reliable account for his rise to power.